gleidecn/Online-Quiz/README.md

 - Future Features</br>
     - I want to add images to be more interactive with the users.
 Depending on their answer it will appear a different image.
-    - I want to add a back bottom, for when the user finishes the quiz start again the quiz.
+    - I want to add a back bottom, for when the user finishes the quiz start again the quiz, without havingt o refresh the page.
     - I want to center all the bottoms from the questions.

 ## [Technologies Used](Technologies)